 Visitors look for important information results.
-This means not giving information like how it’s packaged, or how you actually use the exercise bike or what it’s made out of.
+This means not giving information about how it’s packaged, or how you actually use the exercise bike or what it’s made out of.
 You can put it in if you think the visitor will really want to know.

 You need to have it balanced and fair and so to do this, you write up the pros and cons (what you liked and didn’t like about the product).
-When talking about the cons, its best in my opinion to avoid the negative statements and use words like ‘although I’d much prefer a slightly lighter weight exercise bike…’ or ‘although the bike lacks stability…’ and then finish on an interesting positive note.
+When talking about the cons, its best, in my opinion, to avoid the negative statements and use words like ‘although I’d much prefer a slightly lighter weight exercise bike…’ or ‘although the bike lacks stability…’ and then finish on an interesting positive note.

 When you’re done this part, make a firm conclusion, a value statement.

-Example: Let’s say you are doing a comparison on 2 similar products.
+Example: Let’s say you are doing a comparison of 2 similar products.
 You can say ‘While Product A and B both help in belly fat loss in 30 days, Product B wins our ‘best value’ award priced at $40.00 less’.

-If you’re writing a single product review, you can say ‘Product A would be a greater value even if it was at twice the price, but at this price it can’t be beat’.
+If you’re writing a single product review, you can say ‘Product A would be a greater value even if it was at twice the price, but at this price, it can’t be beat’.

 Want Better Conversions?

 One of the better ways to get visitor conversions on a product or service review is through images because now they can what it looks like.
-Usage of YouTube videos are excellent because Google happens to own YouTube which means conversions.
+Usage of YouTube videos is excellent because Google happens to own YouTube which means conversions.

 In my opinion, anything you write about and reviews are no different, if you make it conversational like you’re talking to a family member or friend about the product you found and like.